rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

  8192 bytes
 ```

 One row, one page (8 KB).
-The dead tuples are gone, but the space they occupied is now free space inside that page—not returned to the operating system.
+The dead tuples are gone, but the space they occupied is now free space inside that page, not returned to the operating system.

 #### VACUUM FULL: The Nuclear Option